 Unfortunately, they have nothing to do with bouncy castles.
 But bounces and bounce rates are noteworthy aspects that may govern your blog or website’s search engine results page ranking.

-Disappointed with your brief but harrowing experience, you decide to leave the page in the span of a few seconds, never to return.
+Disappointed with your brief but harrowing experience, you decide to leave the page in a few seconds, never to return.

 Google Analytics Bounce Rate